 As Gulf Bay locations go, Clearwater is up there with some of the best.
+Staying in Clearwater is highly recommended since the area boosts with amazing accommodations.
 Very close to Tampa CBD, it’s well worth the short trek to catch that unforgettable sunset.

 But do you know what can make it that much better?
 Clearwater’s largest rooftop bar – Jimmy’s on the Edge.
 The view from here is astounding and will take your romanticizing to the next level.
 Sundowners and an awesome view; a tried and tested combo!

 By catching the afternoon departure, you’ll be setting you and your partner up for an afternoon on the water you won’t soon forget.
 As the sun begins to descend onto the horizon, prepare for your surroundings to come alive.